This section and steps are to:

 Note: If you have students create a multimedia artifact, identify some ideas for assessing the animation/or video (see content at the bottom for thoughts on assessment of digital artifacts)

-- Review your initial goals.
-Did you achieve your it or them?
+- Think about your initial goals.
+Did you achieve them?

-- Identify at least one new goal or next step, ideas, inspiration to continue your own learning.
+- Identify at least one new goal or next step, or inspiration to identify your next learning target.

 Note: This Independent Learning Activity has been designed to be able to be completed in 10 hours, however it is entirely up to you on the depth and amount of time you take to create your digital masterpieces.